bobm123/dewarp/README.md

      - DPI (dots per inch)
      - Units (mm, inches, or pixels)
      - Crop mode (on/off)
+     - Auto-detect corners when loading (on/off, default: off)
    - Or right-click on result -> "Crop Mode" to toggle

 7. **Apply Transform**: